Energy industries

 Did you know?

-Scotland is home to the world’s first tidal array, world’s first floating offshore wind farm, and one of Europe’s largest hydrogen bus fleets.
-A new power plant at Peterhead in Scotland is the world’s first gas-fired power station equipped with carbon capture storage technology to capture up to 1.5 million tonnes of CO2 every year – that's 15% of the UK’s target by 2030.
+Scotland is home to the world’s first community-owned tidal array, the world’s first floating offshore wind farm, and one of Europe’s largest hydrogen bus fleets.
+As part of the move to a cleaner energy future, SSE Thermal and Equinor are developing a project at Peterhead that aims to be the world’s first gas-fired power station equipped with carbon capture storage technology.*

 Unrivalled natural resources

-Scotland is the windbreak of Europe with over 3.5GW of offshore wind already operational or under construction and 6.4GW in the pipeline.
+Scotland is the windbreak of Europe, with 3.4GW of offshore wind already operational or under construction as of November 2022.

-Scotland has the world's largest energy research group of more than 700 renewable energy scientists, engineers and academics.
+Scotland has a large energy research group, including many renewable energy scientists, engineers and academics.

 Impressive project pipeline

-*The Innovation and Targeted Oil and Gas (INTOG) leasing round is a process by which developers will be able to apply for the rights to build offshore wind farms specifically for the purpose of providing low carbon electricity to help to decarbonise the sector - Crown Estate Scotland
+**The Innovation and Targeted Oil and Gas (INTOG) leasing round is a process through which developers will be able to apply for the rights to build offshore wind farms specifically for the purpose of providing low carbon electricity to help decarbonise the sector. - Crown Estate Scotland

 World-leading climate change targets